Grand Blanc, Michigan: City

 Grand Blanc Centre incorporated as the City of Grand Blanc in 1930.
 In 1939, the township and the city started a joint fire department.
-In the 1970s, the Grand Blanc city, township and school district formed a joint parks and recreation department under a commission with 2 members from each entity.
-In 1973, Grand Blanc-McFarlen Library, was built featuring approximately 45,000 books and offering a host of other materials.
+In the 1970s, the Grand Blanc city, township, and school district formed a joint parks and recreation department under a commission with two members from each entity.
+In 1973, Grand Blanc-McFarlen Library was built.
+It has about 45,000 books and a host of other materials.

-A ballot question in the May 2, 2006 Genesee County general election ended governmental research into a plan to consolidate the city and township governments; 68.62% of city voters opposed consolidation efforts whereas 31.38% were in favor.
+A ballot question in the May 2, 2006, Genesee County general election ended governmental research into a plan to consolidate the city and township governments; 68.6% of city voters opposed consolidation efforts.

-On January 20, 2019, the Township Board voted to rescind its joint fire department agreement in 90 days unless a new agreement is reached.
-After eight decades of a shared fire department with Grand Blanc Township, the city decided to start up their own department starting July 25, 2019, and named a fire chief.
+On January 20, 2019, the Township Board voted to rescind its joint fire department agreement in 90 days unless a new agreement was reached.
+After eight decades of a shared fire department with Grand Blanc Township, the city started its own department on July 25, 2019, and named a fire chief.
 Previously, the joint department was funded by each municipal levying a special levy of 0.5 mil for the department and designating 0.5 mil of general levy to the department.

-After looking at the lack of management knowledge on the parks and recreation commission in the spring of 2019, the township and city decided to dissolve the commission.
-In January 2020, the decision was formalized in January 2020 with the township taking over the department to provide services to both municipalities.
-The city would go on to develop its own parks plan before starting its own department.
+After looking at the lack of management knowledge on the parks and recreation commission in the spring of 2019, the township and city dissolved the commission.
+The decision was formalized in January 2020, with the township taking over the department to provide services to both municipalities.
+The city went on to develop its own parks plan before starting its own department.